MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTiny3217_T10/README.md

 - Run the solution by clicking the "Start without debugging" button.

 #### Note
-The application folders can be found by navigating to the following paths: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ble_sensor_attiny3217_touch/firmware/ble_sensor_touch.X" and "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTINY3217_T10"
+The application folder can be found by navigating to the following path: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTINY3217_T10"

 ## 6. Run the demo<a name="step6">

-- After programming the board the expected application behavior as shown in the below video.
+- After programming the board the expected application behavior is shown in the below [video](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/blob/main/ATTiny3217_T10/docs/ATTINY3217_T10.gif).

 ![Alt Text](docs/ATTINY3217_T10.gif)